 “In water-seeded systems, I always recommend Grasp SC.
 It has been one of my mainstays, and nine times out of 10, it will be in the tank,” Fabacher says.
 “It does a wonderful job on the broadleaf weeds we have, and the residual on barnyardgrass can’t be beaten.”

-Another change Fabacher is seeing in 2019 is a return to conventional rice varieties such as Cheniere and Mermentau.
+Another change Fabacher saw in a wet year like 2019 was a return to conventional rice varieties such as Cheniere and Mermentau.
 After years of using the CLEARFIELD Production System, growers are considering fields red rice-free and are converting to what they consider a more economical system.

 “Our red rice control in that scenario will be a pinpoint flood application of Grasp SC,” he says.
 “In cases of resistant barnyardgrass, that’s where RebelEX will come in to play.”

-Before this year’s price decrease on RebelEX® herbicide, Fabacher says, growers tended to use it as a salvage treatment.
+Before the price decrease on RebelEX® herbicide a few years ago, Fabacher says, growers tended to use it as a salvage treatment.
 “It will be a product of first choice and will play in that market now.
 It’s a product that is flexible in time,” he says.

 Whether a grower is using a water-seeded or drill-seeded production system, Fabacher says, Command herbicide preplant followed by Loyant® herbicide is a winning combination.